alextanhongpin/clean-architecture-learn/repository.md

 - are repositories entity specific?
 Nope, design entity for an aggregate, see [1].
 - can a repository have business logic?
 Nope :smile:
 - are repositories implemented as class or functions?
 Ideally class, but usually it is for namespacing purposes, and also allows an abstract class/interface to be defined alongside.
+- is partial update allowed in repository.
+Usually the whole entity is fetched first prior to update, and then the fields are updated before saved.
+However, for performance reason (and also simplicity, since we know what field will be modified), partial updates should be allowed.
+This is either done by having partial dtos at the repository layer for updates

 ## About the layer
 - where does the repository _interface_ layer belongs to?
 In the domain layer, a.k.a (domain > repository) (See [3])